tmpstpdwn/cTetris/README.md

 cTetris has been tested and verified to work on:

-- **Linux**: X11 and Wayland display servers
+- **Linux**
 - **Windows**: 10 and later

 ---

 ## Code Documentation

-The codebase is extensively documented with comments across all source files explaining the design and implementation of all major components.
+The codebase is extensively documented with comments across all source files.
 Refer to the source files for detailed technical information.

 ---